Becheler/Becheler.github.io/my_collections/_quetzal-coaltl-tutorials/a-random-walker.md

 img: schemes/decrypt_sampling_scheme.png
 ---

-Imagine you're a phD student lost in the Kalahari desert with your trainee and one mission: studying a population of mosquitoes that thrive in two oasis in the middle of said desert.
-You have no mathematical skills, no internet, no phone, no PI: just a computer and the Quetzal documentation.
-How brave you are! :dromedary_camel::dromedary_camel::dromedary_camel:
+Imagine you're a phD student lost in the Kalahari desert with your trainee and one mission: studying a population of mosquitoes that thrive in two oasis in the middle of nowhere :dromedary_camel: :dromedary_camel: :dromedary_camel:

+You have no mathematical skills, no internet, no phone, no advisor: just a computer and the Quetzal documentation.
+How brave you are!

 In your infinite wisdom, you decide that a very first step in the right direction would be to *at least* come up with some simulation of the mosquitoes population.
 So you proceed to daub yourself with large amounts of insect repellent so you can give a closer look to these flying, biting buggers  :bee:

 It seems that the two oasis are similar in size and resources, separated by some distance, but still close enough to enable mosquitoes to move from one to the other in what seems to be a quite random pattern.
 By using your trainee as a living bait, you succeeded to capture several fecundated females, that laid on average 100 eggs each before they died.
-When the larva hatch, the newborns fly to one of the two oasis to look for mates. :palm_tree:
+When the larva hatch, the newborns automatically fly to one of the two oasis to look for mates. :palm_tree:

 ## Mathematical formalization of the biological problem